testing-library/testing-library-docs/docs/dom-testing-library/faq.md

 Definitely not.
 That said, a common reason people don't like the `data-testid` attribute is they're concerned about shipping that to production.
-I'd suggest that you probably want some simple E2E tests that run in production on occasion to make certain that things are working smoothly.
+I'd suggest that you probably want some simple end-to-end tests that run in production on occasion to make certain that things are working smoothly.
 In that case the `data-testid` attributes will be very useful.
-Even if you don't run these in production, you may want to run some E2E tests that run on the same code you're about to ship to production.
+Even if you don't run these in production, you may want to run some end-to-end tests that run on the same code you're about to ship to production.
 In that case, the `data-testid` attributes will be valuable there as well.

 All that said, if you really don't want to ship `data-testid` attributes, then you can use